Looking for an SEO strategy that will actually increase your traffic in 2018?

 - Install the Moz toolbar

-- Copy the target keyword and enter it into Google.com
+- Copy your target keyword and enter it into Google.com

 For the example below, I’ll use “how to use creatine” as the keyword again.